not-nexus/shelf-lib-js/README.md

     // Grab the artifact reference at location "/path". var artifact = reference.getArtifact("path");

+    // Or, if you want to get a reference with a unique URL: var artifact = reference.getArtifact("path", true);

     // Upload data to the artifact at "/path". artifact.upload("Hello data!").then((response) => {